centreon/centreon-plugins/doc/en/developer/tutorial-api.md

 #### settings

-This function allows initialize api object options structure and feed it calling set_options
+This function allows to initialize api object options structure and feed it calling set_options

 ```perl
 sub settings {